nelsongomes/ts-openapi/README.md

 ### Then you need to declare an array with the API servers

 In the event your API is based on docker instances you should call setServers when OpenApi class is called to get the json, to update the IPs and port numbers.
-You can even specify different servers dependind if the call is internal or external.
+You can even specify different servers depending if the call is internal or external.
 Up to you.

 ```ts
     openApi.setServers([